Inventory Management: Definition, Types, Methods, and Best Practices

 Core Components:

-• Master Production Schedule (MPS): Outlines what needs to be produced and when.
+• Master Production Schedule (MPS): Outlines what to produce and when

-• Bill of Materials (BOM): A detailed list of materials and components required.
+• Bill of Materials (BOM): Detailed list of required materials

-• Inventory Records: Tracks current inventory levels to avoid overstock or shortages.
+• Inventory Records: Tracks current levels to avoid shortages or overstock

 Key Benefits: